-The garnet originates primarily in Africa, India and Sri Lanka and the name comes from the name granatum, which means seed, as the deep red gemstone closely resembles a pomegranate seed.
+The garnet originates primarily in Africa, India, and Sri Lanka and the name comes from the name granatum, which means seed, as the deep red gemstone closely resembles a pomegranate seed.
 The garnet signifies lasting friendship and trust.

 February – Amethyst

 There are amethyst mines all over the world, but the biggest sources are in Brazil and Zambia.
-It is a very popular gemstone today, but since it was known as the ‘jewel of the Gods’, there was a time where it was more valuable than a ruby or emerald, and only royalty were permitted to wear it.
+It is a very popular gemstone today, but since it was known as the ‘jewel of the Gods’, there was a time where it was more valuable than ruby or emerald, and only royalty was permitted to wear it.
 The purple gemstone signifies courage and clarity.

 March – Aquamarine